 Smaller tumors sometimes do not have any symptoms.
-Larger tumors are more likely to cause headaches and vision problems.
+Larger tumors are more likely to cause headaches, nausea and vision problems.
 Large tumors may also press against pituitary cells that make other hormones.
 This causes a deficiency of these hormones.

 - Vision loss